The 12 Hallmarks of Aging in Dogs, Explained

-A simple sequence keeps decisions safer and easier to evaluate: start with diet (is the food complete and appropriate for a senior?), then lifestyle (weight management, low-impact exercise, routine), and only then consider supplements to target one specific gap.
-When you do add something, plan a time-to-evaluate window—typically 3–4 weeks for many day-to-day comfort and routine changes—so you can tell whether it’s helping, doing nothing, or causing side effects.
+A simple sequence keeps decisions safer and easier to read: get the diet right first (is the food complete and senior-appropriate?), then lifestyle (weight, low-impact exercise, routine), and only then add a supplement to target one specific gap.
+When you do, give it a time-to-evaluate window—usually 3-4 weeks for everyday comfort and routine changes—so you can tell whether it is helping, doing nothing, or causing side effects.
 For deeper dives, see our guides on senior dog vitamins, supplements vs food for aging dogs, antioxidants for dogs, and brain health for dogs.

-• Avoid “stacking” joint products; dosing mistakes can carry real risk in seniors.
+- Avoid “stacking” joint products; doubling actives across chews and toppers carries real toxicity risk in seniors.

-• Be cautious with broad vitamin-mineral blends; quality and contamination vary (RVA, 2021).
+- Be cautious with broad vitamin-mineral blends; potency and contamination vary, and minerals deserve restraint (RVA, 2021; Fahey, 2024).

 The 6 Supplement Buckets for Older Dogs (and What Each Is For)